Physics with Nuclear Astrophysics BSc (Hons) or MPhys – 2023 entry

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Our physicists are highly sought after in industry, research, education, management, medicine, law and business because of their broad practical skills and numeracy skills, coupled with advanced scientific knowledge.
+Our physicists are highly sought after in industry, research, education, management, medicine, law and business because of their broad practical and numeracy skills, coupled with advanced scientific knowledge.

 As a Surrey physics student, you’ll learn a range of employability skills during your studies.
 You’ll take a dedicated Year 1 module – Scientific Investigation Skills – which covers key communication skills, group work and presentations, plus problem-solving in the laboratory.
 We also support you with building your CV, interview preparation and job applications.

-Students who take either the Professional Training Year or Research Year placements gain invaluable employment experience at their host institution.
+Students who take either the Professional Training placement or Research Year placement gain invaluable employment experience at their host institution.